-The mission of the New Mexico Tech Performing Arts Series (NMTPAS) is to present a variety of quality multicultural performances in popular and classical music, theater, dance, family entertainment, and arts outreach activities, that are affordable and appeal to the diverse community of Socorro and our statewide neighbors.
+The mission of the New Mexico Tech Performing Arts Series (NMTPAS) is to bring the world of the arts to the families of Socorro County through presenting a variety of quality multicultural performances in popular and classical music, theater, dance, family entertainment, and arts outreach activities, that are affordable and appealing to our diverse community, and to visitors from near and far.

-NMTPAS collaborates with the City of Socorro and a wide array of campus and County organizations in support of tourism and economic development.
-Socorro is fortunate to have a beautiful and intimate theater, Macey Center, with its elegant lobby gallery and full range of conference and special event services.
+Even through Covid-19, NMTPAS continues to do its best to collaborate with the City of Socorro and a wide array of campus and County organizations in support of quality of life on our campus and in our community.
+Let’s not forget that Socorro is fortunate to have a beautiful and intimate theater, Macey Center, with its elegant lobby gallery and full range of conference and special event services.
 Home to New Mexico Tech, a national leader in science and engineering universities, with a variety of top-notch research entities, including EMRTC, IRIS-PASSCAL, the New Mexico Bureau of Geology, PRRC, Magdalena Ridge Observatory, plus a world-class Golf Course, Mineral Museum, Etscorn Observatory and an excellent Childcare Center.

-Socorro is also home to the National Radio Astronomy Observatory, the Bosque del Apache and Sevilleta National Wildlife Refuges, the Quebradas Back Country Byway, Water Canyon, San Miguel Church, Socorro Community Theater, our new Rodeo and Sports Complex, a vibrant local music scene, acclaimed visual artists and galleries, and a variety of excellent restaurants for every palate.
+Socorro is a gem in Central New Mexico: home to the National Radio Astronomy Observatory, the Bosque del Apache and Sevilleta National Wildlife Refuges, the Quebradas Back Country Byway, Water Canyon, San Miguel Church, Socorro Community Theater, our new Rodeo and Sports Complex, a vibrant local music scene (which holds Open Mics every Wednesday on Zoom, just email email@example.com and we will get you an invite), acclaimed visual artists and galleries, and a variety of excellent restaurants for every palate.
 Historic Magdalena is just up Highway 60, with excellent artists, galleries, great scenery and an Old West feel.

-Socorro County has amazing annual events—4th of July Celebration, County Fair, The Great NM Chile Tasteoff, SocorroFest, NM Tech’s 49ers Celebration, Enchanted Skies Star Party, Festival of the Cranes, Luminaria Arts Crawl & Christmas Electric Light Parade, NM State Science Olympiad and Science Fair, Magdalena’s Old Timers Days, and much more.
+Socorro County has amazing annual events--some of them are still happening, though mostly online, and they will come around, hopefully, next year—4th of July Celebration, County Fair, The Great NM Chile Tasteoff, SocorroFest, NM Tech’s 49ers Celebration (yes, happening hybrid), Enchanted Skies Star Party, Festival of the Cranes (yes, happening online), Luminaria Arts Crawl & Christmas Electric Light Parade, NM State Science Olympiad and Science Fair, Magdalena’s Old Timers Days, and much more.

-Participating in arts and events is food for the soul!
+Participating in arts and events is food for the soul, even if it is online or outside socially distanced.
 We appreciate your support of the arts.
-Enjoy our shows and please come back soon!
+Enjoy our shows and PLEASE STAY WITH US!